Corinthian War: Naval raids on the Peloponnesian coast

 From 393 BC, Pharnabazus II and Conon sailed with their fleet to the Aegean island of Melos and established a base there.
 This was the first time in 90 years, since the Greco-Persian Wars, that the Achaemenid fleet was going so far west.
 The military occupation by these pro-Athenian forces led to several democratic revolutions and new alliances with Athens in the islands.

 The fleet proceeded further west to take revenge on the Spartans by invading Lacedaemonian territory, where they laid waste to Pherae and raided along the Messenian coast.
 Their aim was probably to instigate a revolt of the Messanian helots against Sparta.
 Eventually they left due to scarce resources and few harbors for the Achaemenid fleet in the area, as well as the looming possibility of Lacedaemonian relief forces being dispatched.

 They then raided the coast of Laconia and seized the island of Cythera, where they left a garrison and an Athenian governor to cripple Sparta's offensive military capabilities.
 Cythera in effect became Achaemenid territory.
-Seizing Cythera also had the effect of cutting the strategic route between Peloponnesia and Egypt and thus avoiding Spartan-Egyptian collusion, and directly threatening Taenarum, the harbour of Sparta.
+Seizing Cythera also had the effect of cutting the strategic route between the Peloponnese and Egypt and thus avoiding Spartan-Egyptian collusion, and directly threatening Taenarum, the harbour of Sparta.
 This strategy to threaten Sparta had already been recommended, in vain, by the exiled Spartan Demaratus to Xerxes I in 480 BC.

 Pharnabazus II, leaving part of his fleet in Cythera, then went to Corinth, where he gave Sparta's rivals funds to further threaten the Lacedaemonians.
 He also funded the rebuilding of a Corinthian fleet to resist the Spartans.